AndrewSB/youtube-to-mp3/README.md

 ## Installation
 1. `git clone` or download this repository to your machine
 2. run `npm install` to get all of the dependencies (except ffmpeg, you'll need to install ffmpeg on your machine using some other installer)
 3. run `node web.js` to start the server.
-You can now go to `http://localhost:3000` to see a demo or use an http request to the `/covert` endpoint for programmatic acess
+You can now go to `http://localhost:3000` to see a demo or use an http request to the `/covert` endpoint for programmatic access